parallel-markets/parallel-js/examples/react-webpack/README.md

 # React Components Example
-This example uses webpack to build a simple page that displays the Parallel button using the Parallel React library.
+This example uses webpack to build a simple page that displays the Parallel button using the [@parallelmarkets/react](https://www.npmjs.com/package/@parallelmarkets/react) library.

 ## Building the Example
 First, [install pnpm](https://pnpm.io/installation).
 Then run: